Module 5: Agent & LLM evaluations (Evals)

 os.environ["MLFLOW_TRACKING_INSECURE_TLS"] = "true"

-You need to fill in 3 values:
+You need to fill in 2 values: LLM_API_KEY and MLFLOW_TRACKING_TOKEN

 OpenShift Console Secrets page showing llm-credentials secret in the workspace namespace